lucalista/shinestacker/docs/gui.md

 **Action Outputs**: 📁 `aligned-balanced/` | 📁 `bunches/` | 📁 `stacked/`

 > **Pro Tip**: Duplicate jobs when processing similar image sets to save configuration time.
+You can run multiple jobs in sequence.

 It is possible to run a single job, or all jobs within a project.